elightup/falcon/readme.txt

 **Falcon** is lightweight WordPress plugin that provide a list of optimizations and tweaks that help you improve the performance and user experience for your WordPress sites.

-### Features
+### FEATURES & MODULES

-Falcon offers a comprehensive list of options for you to tweak and optimize your WordPress websites.
+Falcon offers a comprehensive list of 49 FREE modules (and growing) for you to tweak and optimize your WordPress websites.
 These options are divided into the following categories:

-#### General
+### General

 - [Disable Gutenberg](https://metabox.io/disable-gutenberg-without-using-plugins/) (the block editor)
 - Disable heartbeat